KX3-2M/KX3-4M Module FAQ

-Q: What is the current drain on 2 meters?
+Q: What is the current drain on 2 or 4 meters?

 A: Total transceiver current drain is typically 300-350 mA on receive and 1.7 A on transmit at 3 watts, running from a 14 V supply.
 This is a bit higher than on the HF/6-m bands because we incorporated a high-dynamic-range, low-noise amplifier (LNA) in the front end.

-Q: Is there any 144-148 MHz band pass filtering to limit strong out of band signals from pagers and other fixed services outside the band?
+Q: Is there any band pass filtering to limit strong out of band signals from pagers and other fixed services outside the band?

 A: Filtering is included at all stages of the receive path, including a 10-element band-pass filter ahead of the mixer.
 But because the module is so small, there's no room for a high-Q, tuned band-pass filter at the input; instead, we use low-loss low- and high-pass filters to preserve sensitivity.
-To reduce the need for narrow input filtering, we used a high-intercept LNA that is likely to do well in all but the very worst RF environments.
-This increases current drain of the radio on 2 meters somewhat compared to other bands, but we felt it was an acceptable tradeoff.
+To reduce the need for narrow input filtering, we used a high-intercept LNA (low-noise amp).
+This increases current drain of the radio on 2 and 4 meters somewhat compared to other bands, but we felt it was an acceptable tradeoff.

-Since the KX3-2M module has its own antenna jack, you could use an external high-performance 144-148 BPF if required.
+Since the KX3-2M/4M module has its own antenna jack, you could use an external high-performance 144-148 or 70-71 MHz band-pass filter if required.

 Q: What is the frequency stability?

 A: Standard (uncompensated) frequency stability is sufficient for FM or AM operation.
-For CW/SSB/data use, it will be necessary to perform the KX3's extended VFO temperature compensation procedure, providing typical stability of about ± 10 Hz on 2 meters.
-This range is compatible with 170-Hz-shift RTTY but is not compatible with many narrowband modes, including JT65 and WSPR.
+For CW/SSB/data use, it will be necessary to perform the KX3's extended VFO temperature compensation procedure, providing typical stability of about ± 10 Hz on 2 or 4 meters.
+This range is compatible with 170-Hz-shift RTTY but may not be compatible with some narrowband modes such as JT65 and WSPR.

 Q: Does the KX3 support DTMF (dual-tone multifrequency signaling)?